demichele/install-goshimmer/README.md

 wget https://raw.githubusercontent.com/demichele/install-goshimmer/master/install.sh && chmod 0777 install.sh && ./install.sh
 ```

-Once the process finnishes you will be able to access your Node Dashboard at:
+Once the process finishes you will be able to access your Node Dashboard at:

 ```
 http://your-ip:8081